orioldedios/Game-Design-Pillars/README.md

 ### *Crypt of the NecroDancer:*

-**Music and Rithm:** The essential mechanic in this game consist in following the rithm of the music.
+**Music and Rhythm:** The essential mechanic in this game consist in following the rithm of the music.
 **Items and weapons:** CotN have a giant variety of weapons and items.
 Each one is different, unique and have a special way of killing enemies.
-**Enemies:** From bosses to minions, this game have a mount of enemies with different skills and movements.
+**Enemies:** From bosses to minions, this game have a hudge amount of enemies with different skills and movements.
 Every level have their set with a giant variety.

 ![Crypt of the NecroDancer](/docs/CryptoftheNecroDancer.jpg)

 ### *Undertale:*

 **Narrative:** Even if it doesn't look that way, the most important in Undertale is not the "tale", it's the way how it's told.
-The rithm of dialogs, events, music...
+The rhythm of dialogs, events, music...
 This all make an incredibly gameplay experience fixing the Narrative as the core of this game.
 **Combat:** Apart of solving puzzles, the combat is a very important mechanic in this game.
-It's maked by turns and have more action than it at first appears.
+It's made by turns and have more action than it at first appears.
 **Characters:** During the game, the player will met a lot of differents characters.
 Enemies, bosses, NPCs... all have a different personality and are unique.
 **Choice:** Undertale is a game that gives you the chance of forgiving every beaten enemy.
 This choice determinates the story and what kind of player you are.